WhiskeyCoder/Auto-Pusher/README.md

 ### 💻 ChangeLog:
 Log 1:
 > - Automatically Detects folder its in
+>
 > - Automatically Detects current git repos, if no repo exsits it automatically creates one in that folder name and pushes
+>
-> - Can now be Dropped into any folder with the details run and it will create a repo for that folder
+> - Can now be Dropped into any folder with the creds, hit run and it will create a privaterepo for that folder
+>

 ### 📋 Requirements